Princess Therese of Bavaria: Expedition to Brazil

 Therese arrived on the mouth of the Amazon River on the 25 June 1888.
 In the company of a servant trained in taxidermy, a lady in waiting, and a Kavalier for her protection, she travelled 1000 miles upriver to Manaus.
 From there they traveled up the Rio Negro.
 Along the way, Therese collected plants and animals, such as monkeys, birds, snakes, and butterflies.
 She hired a creole guide who spoke 15 Indigenous languages and, with his help, bargained for ethnological artifacts.
 She collected weapons, such as spears, darts with iron tips, wooden arrows, but also pottery and utensils.
 She then traveled down the coast to Rio de Janeiro, with a considerable collection that included live animals.
 A railway trip through the high mountains of the Campos country followed, where she acquired a sizable collection of mineral specimens and visited the Academy of Mines in Ouro Preto.
 The collection of artefacts was continued throughout her trip along the Rio Santa Maria.

 Where she could, she visited local museums and botanical gardens, studying the collections of the National Museum of Brazil in Rio de Janeiro in great detail.
 In Rio de Janeiro she also met with Princess Imperial of Brazil Isabel, who had sponsored scientific expeditions and helped to establish collections that publicised Brazilian gems, minerals, plants, flowers, birds, butterflies and insects.

 After Therese returned to Bavaria, it took her nine years to compile an analysis of the Brazilian collection.
 Her publication Meine Reise in die Brasilianischen Tropen (My Trip to the Brazilian Tropics), an illustrated travel journal of botanical, geological, and zoological information, was published in 1897.

 Engagement with Munich's academic institutions

 In 1892, Therese became the first woman to be given honorary membership in the Bavarian Academy of Sciences and Humanities.
 The same year, she became an honorary member of the Munich Geographical Society.
-In 1897, she became the first woman to receive an honorary doctorate from the Ludwig Maximilian University of Munich.
+In 1897, she became the first woman to receive an honorary doctorate from the Ludwig-Maximilians-Universität München.
 She was also a corresponding member of the Berlin Entomological Society and her collection of anthropological materials from South America became part of the collection of the State Museum of Ethnology in Munich.